 CSF Education & Outreach:

-The Colorado Shakespeare Festival seeks four (4) non-Equity actors for two (2) touring productions for youth audiences: a 45-minute production of Romeo and Juliet—suitable for grades 6th through 12th—and a 30-minute production of The Comedy of Errors—suitable for grades 3rd through 5th—as part of an ongoing collaboration with the Center for the Study and Prevention of Violence: the Shakespeare & Violence Prevention project, in which Shakespeare’s plays are used to address violence prevention in schools.
+The Colorado Shakespeare Festival seeks four (4) non-Equity actors for two (2) touring productions for youth audiences: a 45-minute production of Much Ado About Nothing—suitable for grades 6th through 12th—and a 30-minute production of Twelfth Night—suitable for grades 3rd through 5th—as part of an ongoing collaboration with the Center for the Study and Prevention of Violence: the Shakespeare & Violence Prevention project, in which Shakespeare’s plays are used to address violence prevention in schools.

 We use theatre to educate young people about violence because it puts into practice some of the key concepts central to violence reduction: teamwork, empathy and the possibility of change.
 Connectedness can help bring about a kinder, safer, healthier school community—and theatre, likewise, is an art form rooted in empathy and connectedness.
 This project’s curriculum centers on the role of the “upstander”—the person who witnesses mistreatment and makes a choice to help; in the real world, upstanders make a significant difference in reducing harm; and in post-show workshops, students practice upstander behavior with the actors.

-Now entering its 13th year, this program has reached more than 120,000 Colorado students.
-Check out this Upstander video to learn more about the Shakespeare & Violence Prevention project.
+Now entering its 13th year, this program has reached more than 130,000 Colorado students.

 VALUE STATEMENT: CSF shares CU Boulder’s commitment to building an inclusive, diverse and equitable community and strives to create an environment in which everyone feels a sense of belonging and the ability to contribute.